Regularity and stability of feedback relaxed controls: Stochastic exit time problem and HJB equation

 We reiterate that, due to the fact that $\argmax$ is a set-valued mapping, the feedback control strategy \eqref{eq:ctrl} in general is non-unique, discontinuous, and sensitive to the perturbation of the coefficients.
 For instance, let $K=2$, and consider the set $G=\{x\in \cO\mid (\cL_1-\cL_2)u(x)+(f_1-f_2)(x)=0\}$ at whose boundary the optimal control $\a^u$ in \eqref{eq:ctrl} could have a jump discontinuity.
-Except the trivial case where $\a^u$ is a constant on $\cO$, one can easily deduce from the connectedness of $\cO$, the fact that $u\in C^2(\cO)$, and the continuity of the coefficients that the set $G$ is non-empty.
+Except for the trivial case where $\a^u$ is a constant on $\cO$, one can easily deduce from the connectedness of $\cO$, the fact that $u\in C^2(\cO)$, and the continuity of the coefficients that the set $G$ is non-empty.
 Since the boundary of the level set $G$ can have poor regularity, we see the feedback control $\a^u$ in general is merely Borel measurable, which introduces a substantial difficulty to follow the optimal control in practice.
 Moreover, the discontinuity of $\a^u$ also implies that a small perturbation of the coefficients could lead to a significant difference of $\a^u$ in the sup-norm, especially near the boundary of the set $G$.
+It is well-known (see e.g.~\cite[Section 6.4.2]{bertsekas1996} and \cite[Figure 4]{guo2020}) that such an instability of feedback controls would result in a numerical instability of the learning process, i.e., the approximate policies generated by an iterative learning algorithm may change subsequently from one iteration to the next, and eventually oscillate among several far-from-optimal policies.